Chiropractic Adjustments for Pain Relief: Activator Method vs Diversified Technique

 Controlled force.
 The applied force is localized and does not put the joint in any compromised positions, such as bending or twisting.

-The Diversified technique is a more traditional, hands-on approach to spinal manipulation that utilizes a high velocity, low amplitude (HVLA) thrust into the spine or extremities.
-The 3 main goals of the Diversified technique are to restore proper alignment, revitalize mobility, and reestablish normal joint articulation.
-When manually adjusting a patient, the chiropractor will bring a joint to a point of natural resistance and then apply a short thrust past that point of resistance.
-At this point you may hear an audible popping called cavitation.
-This audible release is caused by a cavitation process whereby a sudden decrease in intracapsular pressure causes dissolved gasses in the synovial fluid to be released into the joint cavity.
-Small bubbles of joint air form in the synovial fluid and the intraarticular space (within-joint).
-When the adjustment is performed these small bubbles then rapidly collapse, producing a sharp sound.
+The Diversified technique is a manual adjusting approach to spinal manipulation that utilizes a high velocity, low amplitude (HVLA) thrust into the spine or extremities.
+The three main goals of the Diversified technique are to restore proper alignment, revitalize mobility, and reestablish normal joint articulation.
+When manually adjusting a patient, the chiropractor will bring a joint to a point of natural resistance and then apply a short thrust past that point of resistance which can cause an audible popping sound called cavitation.
+Cavitation occurs when an applied pressure or force separates the surfaces of a synovial joint which creates a reduction in joint pressure.
+When the synovial joint has a reduced pressure within the joint cavity, the synovial fluid within the joint releases oxygen, nitrogen and carbon dioxide gasses, producing a sharp popping sound.

 While some patients worry about popping sounds, others feel they indicate if their spinal adjustments are done correctly.
 In actuality,

 popping is irrelevant to short or long-term therapeutic outcomes.
 In other words, the presence of popping sounds, as well as the lack of

 them, are not indicative of whether your adjustments are effective.
 This can only be determined by the specific adjustment techniques used by your chiropractor.
 Sometimes, proper techniques will generate popping, and sometimes they won’t.
 So, should you worry about popping sounds during spinal adjustments?
 The answer is no. Instead, focus on finding an experienced chiropractor with the skills to treat your specific health problem.